biesczadka/busroutes/README.md

 - when the N number of routes is different from routes reads into memory the http response will be string message "File has wrong format!"
 - when files contains not valid integers the http response will be string message "File has wrong format!"
 - when params in url are not integers http response will be string message "Parameters must be integers!"
+- for others errors the default spring boot page will be displayed

 Errors are logged into bus-route-microservice\src\main\resources\log\busroute.log.